 See here for information about this blood test.
 This blood test is generally only needed if you’re in a ONeg Bneg ABNeg blood groups.

 Screening for Group B Strep is done via a low vaginal swab.
 You can find out more about this screening here.

 Additional post-date or growth scans/CTG (41 weeks)

 At 41 weeks pregnant, you will be scanned to check the baby’s growth, the placenta, and fluid volumes.
 You will also be offered a cardiotocograph (CTG) to check the baby’s heart rate and movements.

 The flu vaccine is given in the flue season to protect both mother and baby.
 It is free during pregnancy.

 Whooping cough vaccine

-The Whooping Cough vaccine is free to pregnant women, and is repeated during each pregnancy.
+The Whooping Cough vaccine is free to pregnant women and is repeated during each pregnancy.
 It is given between 28 and 36 weeks of pregnancy.
-This vaccine helps the baby get immunity against whooping cough until the baby has had both their six week and 3 month vaccines.
+This vaccine helps the baby get immunity against whooping cough until the baby has had both their six weeks and 3-month vaccines.

 New Zealand has a high number of cases of whooping cough in the community, and whooping cough is potentially fatal for young babies.
 Due to this, it is highly recommend for all pregnant women and their families.
 Though the vaccine is free for pregnant women, there is a cost involved for partners and whanau.